NorfolkGreg/GregCustom/resources/ReadMe.txt

 the boundary between the Page Title and Page Sescription when the background of both is the same or similar in tone.
 Where the colours are in sharp contrast it is recommended to set it to match the --pagetitle colour.

 --pagedesc: Page Description Text
 The "Page Description" reproduces the text normally only seen by search engines.
 It is usually better to show the text in a colur that contrasts with that of the Page Title.

 --pagedesbkgnd: Page Description Background
 The background of the Page Description Text needs to contrast with the setting above.

 --menubkgnd: Menu Background
 The Menu Bar and any drop-downs opened to manage Sub-Pages.

 --menubghvr: Menu Background on Hover
 The background colour when the pointer hovers over a menu option.

 --menutext: Menu Bar Text
 The colour of the text in the menu bar.

---menutxthvr: Menu Bar Txt on Hover
+--menutxthvr: Menu Bar Text on Hover
-The colour of the text when the pointer hovers over a menu option.
+The colour of both the text when the pointer hovers over a menu and the colour of the bars in the Hamburger button.

 --menubtn: Menu Button Background
 The menu button is only seen on narrow screens.
-The three bars are black and part of the menu.png image.
-The background of the button can be changed with this setting.
+This is the colour of the background of the button.

 --maintop: Main Section Border
 There is a 1px border over the main content area of the page.
 It is useful to define the boundary between the this and the Menu bar when the background of both is the same or similar in tone.
 Where the colours are in sharp contrast it is recommended to set it to match the --mainbkgnd colour.
 Check both appearance on both wide and narrow screens.

 --maintext: Main Content Area Text
 The colour for all text on the page except where over-ridden by settings for the header, menu or footer areas.

 --mainbkgnd: Main Content Area Background
 This is the default colour for the background of all text on the page, except where over-ridden by settings for the header, menu or footer areas.

 --link: Link Text Colour
 The colour of the text in all links link in the main and footer areas of the page.

 --linkhvr: Link Text Colour on Hover
 The colour of the text in all links in the main and footer areas when the. pointer hovers over a menu option.

 --imagebdr: Image Border
 The colour of the border placed around all images.

 --caption: Image Caption Text
 If a paragraph is assigned one of the classes "caption", "captionright" or "captionleft" this is the color of the text.

 --captionbkgnd: Image Caption Background
 If a paragraph is assigned one of the classes "caption", "captionright" or "captionleft" this is its background color.

---ftrbdr: Footer Border
-There is a 1px border over the footer area of the page.
-It can be useful to define the boundary between this and the Main Content Area when the background of both is the same or similar in tone.
-Where the colours are in sharp contrast it is recommended to set it to match the --mainbkgnd colour.

---ftrtext: Footer Text
-The colour of text in the footer area.

---ftrbkgnd: Footer Background
-Be aware that if there is little content in the footer section, then the colour set by --mainbkgnd will appear below.
+--creditlink: Copyright/Credit Link      ** NEW in v2.0.0 **
+Where a paragraph is assigned one of the classes "caption", "captionright" or "captionleft" and includes a link within a <span class="credit"> this is the color of the text.

+--creditlinkhvr: Copyright/Credit Hover  ** NEW in v2.0.0 **
+Where a paragraph is assigned one of the classes "caption", "captionright" or "captionleft" and includes a link within a <span class="credit"> this is the hover color of the text.

 --section: Line Colour
 When section tags are used and a class "overline" applied